ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Nodes.rst

 Related content
 ---------------

-The :ref:`Concepts` page adds some more detail to the concept of nodes.
+The :ref:`ConceptsHome` page adds some more detail to the concept of nodes.